emarcey/cicerone/glossary/breweries.clean.md

 	-  led to taste change in flagship beer and decline in sales
 -  1976, Schlitz was 2nd behind Anheuser-Busch
 -  1982, Schlitz abosrbed by Stroh Brewer of Detroit, Michigan

+# Sierra Nevada Brewing Company
+-  trailblazing American craft brewery founded by Ken Grossman and Paul Camusi in Chico, California
+-  produced first batch of Sierra Nevada Pale Ale in 1980
+-  also developed the Bigfoot Barleywine, the signature American Barley Wine
+-  currently headquartered in Asheville, NC

 # Spaten
 -  Munich brewery first established in 1397, which rose to prominence in the early 19th century after being purchased by Gabriel Sedlmayr the Elder in 1807